kevburnsjr/microcache/README.md

 **microcache** is a non-standard HTTP microcache implemented as Go middleware.

 HTTP [Microcaching](https://www.nginx.com/blog/benefits-of-microcaching-nginx/)
-is a proven strategy for improving the efficiency, availability, consistency and response time variability of HTTP web services.
+is a proven strategy for improving the efficiency, availability and response time variability of HTTP web services.
 These benefits are especially relevant in microservice architectures where a service's synchronous dependencies sometimes become unavailable and it is not always feasible or economical to add a separate